arielt/bs/README.md

 ## TODO

-* Do not start server if there is no sandbox or task
+* Do not start server if there is no task
+* Do not start server if there is no session

 ## License